 All of our STEMM divisions and Faculties are working towards Departmental Athena SWAN awards.
 The submission for each group is being developed by a panel of academic and support staff.
 The panels are supported by colleagues in Policy and Planning and the IASG.
 There are regular opportunities for sharing best practice between the groups and with the IASG.

-Division of Biological and Environmental Science within the Faculty of Natural Sciences, Chaired by Dr Kirsty Park (Bronze Award holders) - view the application and action plan
+Division of Biological and Environmental Science within the Faculty of Natural Sciences, chaired by Professor Kirsty Park (Bronze Award holders) - view the application and action plan

-Division of Computing Science and Mathematics within the Faculty of Natural Sciences, Chaired by Dr Gabriela Ochoa
+Division of Computing Science and Mathematics within the Faculty of Natural Sciences

-Institute of Aquaculture within the Faculty of Natural Sciences, Chaired by Professor Rachel Norman
+Institute of Aquaculture within the Faculty of Natural Sciences, chaired by Dr Margaret Crumlish

-Faculty of Arts and Humanities, Chaired by Professor Paul Cairney
+Faculty of Arts and Humanities, chaired by Professor David Murphy